• Skip to main content

 All the European countries below are also great options for Americans looking for easy immigration.

 Europe is home to millions of Expats from around the world.
 The lifestyle and security are big draw cards.
-From the sunny Mediterranean to the beautiful Scandinavian nations, Europe offers a wealth of choice.
+From the sunny Mediterranean to the beautiful Scandinavian nations, the ideal European country offers a wealth of choices.
 Here are our top three easiest countries to move to in Europe.

 Spain

 Spain is our best pick.
 It has accessible visas for many people.
-Work, study, investment, and retiring are all covered by Spain’s immigration program.
+Work, study, investment, and retirement are all covered by Spain’s immigration program.

 Portugal

 Portugal is a close second.
-With everything from working holidays and golden visas, to starting a business, Portugal’s welcoming immigration policy is the first pick for many.
+With everything from working holidays and golden visas to starting a business, Portugal’s welcoming immigration policy is the first pick for many.
+The Global Peace Index has established Portugal as the fourth safest country in the world, so you know it’s safe for Expats.
+If you’re looking to move to Europe, getting Portuguese citizenship should undoubtedly be at the top of your list.

 Czech Republic

 The Czech Republic is famous for many things, including the Zivno.
-This option for a work permit is excellent for many freelancers and remote workers.
+This option for a work permit is excellent for many freelancers, digital nomads, and remote workers.

 For skilled workers, Germany, France, and Ireland are all achievable.